agryt/BIO302Anna/README.md

 reading, writing, falling asleep

-dropbox, lots of folders, reminders
+dropbox, lots of folders, lots and lots and lots of reminders